Inside: This Spain packing list will ensure you are prepared for anything on your Spanish vacation.

 6. A Daypack

-You might well need as a this piece of luggage for the journey itself, let alone the destination.
+You might well need this piece of luggage for the journey itself, let alone the destination.
 If you’re going to be hiking a good quality daypack is an absolute necessity.

 The Osprey range is pretty hard to go past.
-This highly respected outdoor brand offer lots of men’s and women’s daypacks in various styles and colors.
+This highly respected outdoor brand offers lots of men’s and women’s daypacks in various styles and colors.

 If you want something that looks more suitable for the city, the Osprey daypack range includes sleeker Daylite backpacks, bags for kids, a tote-style pack and even a shoulder sling pack.